 Appointment data will be available immediately as soon as it is booked by the trust.
 Appointment letters take 24 hours to appear, other letters can take a little longer depending on how long it take the teams to type up the discharge summaries.

-What happens if I decide not to register?
+What happens if I decide not to register or wish to object?

 My Health and Care Record is completely optional but there are many benefits to patients having access to their own online personal health record and who want to share their information with their choice of clinicians, carers and family members.
 If you choose not to register, you will receive your appointment letters and clinical communication through the post in exactly the same way as before.